Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### SetSceneInstanceLoadPlaceholder(boolean)
-> If set to , the node becomes a when packed and instantiated from a .
+> If set to , the node becomes an when packed and instantiated from a .
 See also .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">